AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 size_t numberOfBytes = (size_t) pointerToArray2 - (size_t) pointerToArray0; // 8
 // or
 ptrdiff_t numberOfBytes = (ptrdiff_t) pointerToArray2 - (ptrdiff_t) pointerToArray0; // 8
+// or
+ptrdiff_t numberOfBytes = (std::byte*) pointerToArray2 - (std::byte*) pointerToArray0; // 8
 ```

 Adding two pointers is not allowed either
 (it doesn't really make a whole lot sense why you'd do that, if you think about it).

+> Note that subtracting pointers is only allowed by the C++ standard
+> if they point to elements in the same array / block of memory.
+> Otherwise it's undefined behavior (anything can happen, don't rely on it).

 ## Functions